raj-shubham/Bilateral_Image_Inpainting/README.md

 An opencv window with inpainted image appears after some time

-Press any key to see the changes made on the damaged regions along with the original damaged image
+Press 'y' to see the changes made on the damaged regions along with the original damaged image
 ```

 ## Result: